The Pop-Up Journal Initiative

 Synthesize

-Annual issues provide an accessible synthesis of progress, highlight pivotal new data, and communicate the most likely answers to the key question.
+Annual issues provide a synthesis of recent progress, highlight pivotal new data, and measure whether expert consensus is converging on answers.

 The Griliches Question